 designed for use with people and larger animals, which result in exceptionally poor image quality when testing mice and other small animals.
 As an example, a recent study using a high energy fluoroscope with rats was able to identify only 4 quantifiable swallow parameters12, and we were able to identify only 7 swallow parameters for mice in this present study.
 To overcome this major limitation, we recently obtained a low energy

-fluoroscopy system called the LabScope (Glenbrook Technologies).
+fluoroscopy system called The LabScope (Glenbrook Technologies).
 The system is a miniature fluoroscope that generates a continuous cone- beam of X-rays with photon energies between 15 and 40 kV and a peak tube current of 0.2 mA (8 Watts maximum power).
 The lower energy levels of this system are better attenuated by the thin bone and soft tissue of mice and thus provide higher contrast resolution than conventional (i.e., high energy) fluoroscopes.
-The X-ray beam of the LabScope is directed at a 5 cm diameter image intensifier, which is markedly smaller than the 15-57 cm diameter image intensifier of conventional fluoroscopes.
-The minimum source-to-intensifier distance (SID) of the LabScope
+The X-ray beam of The LabScope is directed at a 5 cm diameter image intensifier, which is markedly smaller than the 15-57 cm diameter image intensifier of conventional fluoroscopes.
+The minimum source-to-intensifier distance (SID) of The LabScope

 is ~6 cm (in contrast to ~30 cm for conventional fluoroscopes), which provides increased magnification capabilities.
 In addition, The LabScope uses patented technology that digitally magnifies the image up to 40 times in real time, without altering the SID.
 The result is in essence an X-ray microscope that can zoom in and out in real time to view small regions of interest, such as the swallowing mechanism of a mouse.

 A major advantage of this low-energy fluoroscopy system is improved radiation safety.
 In addition to animals receiving lower radiation doses with The LabScope, researchers using the system are exposed to significantly less radiation scatter.
 The radiation exposure directly in front of the unit at the control panel is 10.3 mR/hr.
 At a distance 1 m in front of the unit, exposure drops to 580 µR/hr.
 Most other locations in the room have very low exposure below 10 µR/hr.
 Despite this improvement, we have taken extra measures to improve radiation safety.
-For example, leaded acrylic shielding has been added around the LabScope to block scattered X-ray photons, which enables researchers to conduct murine VFSS testing without wearing personal shielding (e.g., lead aprons, thyroid shields, and glasses).
+For example, leaded acrylic shielding has been added around The LabScope to block scattered X-ray photons, which enables researchers to conduct murine VFSS testing without wearing personal shielding (e.g., lead aprons, thyroid shields, and glasses).
 In addition, the clear acrylic permits visualization of the mouse from a distance.
 Further radiation safety is provided by a motorized scissor lift table, which is controlled remotely by the investigator.
 From a distance up to 3 meters from the fluoroscope, researchers can use the remote-controlled device to adjust the vertical and horizontal position

 of the observation chamber within the X-ray beam.
 As a result, the anatomical regions of interest can be maintained within the fluoroscopy field of view while the mouse freely moves within the observation chamber.
-Although the scissor lift was designed for use with the LabScope, it also is compatible for use with conventional fluoroscopes to improve radiation safety for researchers.
+Although the scissor lift was designed for use with The LabScope, it also is compatible for use with conventional fluoroscopes to improve radiation safety for researchers.
 A final step to improve radiation safety during murine VFSS entails the use of a syringe delivery system for liquids.
 This system includes a 3-4 foot (or longer, if needed) length of PE tubing, which permits fast and efficient delivery of liquids into the peg-bowl from a distance.
 This syringe delivery system for liquids, in combination with the observation chambers, also can be used with conventional fluoroscopes.